 Canon, Sony, Nikon, Casio and Olympus offer waterproof cases for many of their digicams.
 The cases are rated to a depth of 100 feet or more, with full or nearly full control of camera functions through o-ring sealed buttons on the outside of the case.
 All are quite compact, and are the way to go for many people, especially considering use for digital slide shows, which don’t require a high pixel count like prints, a point that bears repeating.
 A typical digital slide show requires 1024×768 pixel dimensions.
 That’s less than 1MP.
 In it’s a waterproof case, the digicams are as small or smaller than a 35mm SLR with a small lens attached, and close in size to a Nikonos V. You can wedge the camera inside your PFD, like you might with waterproof binoculars.
 The cameras are lighter than the Nikonos, and will hang easily around your neck.
 Many paddlers simple stow them under deck bungie.
 Most of them float, too, but barely.

-I have enough confidence in the Sagebrush bags that I’ve begun using a custom bag from them to stow my 500mm f/4 with the 5D.
+I have enough confidence in the Sagebrush bags that I use a custom bag from them to stow my 500mm f/4 and dSLR.
 The bag sits between my legs in my Necky Manitou or Necky Elias, but I’ve even used it in a Necky Tahsis – not a big cockpit kayak.
 To use the big lens, I pop the skirt, un-zipped the bag – pull out six grand worth of camera – and fire away.
 If you want something similar, I suggest contacting Sagebrush and perhaps get their “Plain Jane Duffle”, or the large “Twin-center”, sized for your needs.

 Extra lenses, filters, and film are kept in a hard plastic waterproof (Pelican) case that I only open on shore.
 I also carry silica gel, a desiccant that I keep in double zip-locked bags.
 If moisture gets on the camera or in the dry bag, I open the ziplocks and let the desiccant dry things out.
 The drying power of the silica gel can be renewed by putting it in an oven at low temperature for a hour.
 It can also be rejuvenated with a camp stove if you really need it in the field.
 When the gel turns color from pink to blue it’s good to go again.
 I’ve tried using a microwave to rejuvenate gel, but it drives the water out so fast it explodes the gel ganules, so I only do that in a pinch.